Code-Institute-Submissions/marssaraiva-project1/README.md

     + Responsiveness:

         - The website design is minimalist by nature, so I wanted to keep the design fairly similar for different device sizes.
-        - The main difference between desktop and mobile device design is the positioning of the
+        - The main difference between desktop and mobile device design is the positioning of the title "Saccharyn" and the navigation menu links.
+In larger screen sizes the title is floated to the left and the navigation menu is floated to the right.
+In smaller screen sizes the title sits on top of the navigation menu.
+        - A "burger" menu button was considered for small (under 480px) screen sizes, however, as there are only 3 items on the navigation menu, which fit neatly even in smaller screen sizes, it was deemed that it would be better user experience with fewer clicks to have the full meny displayed on screen rather than the extra clicks to open the burger menu with the options.
+        - As the website develops and expands in future, a "burger" menu will be considered for smaller screens as the navigation menu item number also expands (for instance to include a "News" section).

     ---